samuelvolpone/samuelvolpone.github.io/projects.md

 **Skills:** Non-Linear Optimization, Financial Modeling

 ## [Movie Data Web Scraping](./WebScrapingProject.md)
-In this project, ou group successfully collaborated on scraping data into python from IMDB.
+In this project, our group successfully collaborated on scraping data into python from IMDB.
 We then performed an analysis on said data.

 **Programs:** Python, Beautiful Soup, Pandas, NumPy